kengonakajima/CCDK/docs/OneN.en.md

 Launch “ShinraDevelopmentStation.exe” (SDS) and create a new project.
 You can locate the project anywhere, but for learning purposes you should name it "one_to_many".
 By saving the project, you will create “one_to_many.shinra”.

-For “DataPack”, designate the default directory “CCDK/skeletons/one_to_many”.
+For “DataPack”, designate the default directory “CCDK/Debug”.
+Debug directory is automatically created when you built the program by Visual Studio with Debug configuration.

+In addition to Debug directory, you have to add "assets" directory as well.
+You can add it by simply clicking "New" button at the right of "Alias".
+You browse your folders and choose "CCDK/skeletons/assets" and then the directory is automatically added to the top of your tree.
+After that, you can see Debug and assets in content of the DataPack.

 Then set “debug” as the ID for “Startup config” and set 4 as the number for MultiConnection (as shown in the diagram below):

 <img src="images/sds_1n_setting.png"></img>